 Three-pointer by Mills lifts Spurs over Rockets 102-100

 Houston Rockets' James Harden shoots as San Antonio Spurs' Pau Gasol defends during the first half of an NBA basketball game Tuesday, Dec.
 20, 2016, in Houston.
-San Antonio Spurs' Jonathon Simmons, center, shoots as Houston Rockets' Sam Dekker defends during the first half of an NBA basketball game Tuesday, Dec.
+Houston Rockets' James Harden shoots as San Antonio Spurs' Pau Gasol defends during the first half of an NBA basketball game Tuesday, Dec.
 20, 2016, in Houston.

 Add your comments below